Narcoculture: Narco Hip-Hop

 A music scene, similar to the early underground gangsta rap of the United States in the mid- to late-1990s, has emerged in northeastern Mexico (Nuevo León, Tamaulipas, and Coahuila), where the music of hip-hop is being co-opted by the influence of organized crime and the drug war in the region.
 This has been termed Mexican narco-rap, and it often has lyrics similar to those of a narcocorrido (drug ballad).

 However, unlike the narcocorridos, which relate to rural regions of the Pacific Northwest of Mexico and are generally linked to the Sinaloa cartel, narco-rap emerged in the urban area of Tamaulipas, along the border with Texas, a turf currently under armed dispute between the Zetas and the Gulf Cartel.

-Derived from the constant presence of halcones ("hawks", or cartel spies) and cartel-convoys circulating the streets of the region, young people have been directly involved in the local narcoculture, and narco-raps express the reality of life on the streets of those cities under the drug cartels' rule.
+Derived from the constant presence of halcones ("hawks", or cartel spies) and cartel convoys circulating the streets of the region, young people have been directly involved in the local narcoculture, and narco-raps express the reality of life on the streets of those cities under the drug cartels' rule.

-There are several notable songs, among them a highly popular song called that praises the life and exploits of drug lord Samuel Flores Borrego (alias "Metro 3") for his "ferocity and loyalty."
+There are several notable songs, among them a highly popular song called "The Song of Metro 3" that praises the life and exploits of drug lord Samuel Flores Borrego (alias "Metro 3") for his "ferocity and loyalty."
 Other narco-rap songs celebrate "Metro 3", such as Tamaulipas-based duo Cano y Blunt's "Comandante Metro 3".

-Some of the main exponents of the genre are Cartel De Santa, Cano y Blunt, DemenT, and Big Los.
+Some of the main exponents of the genre are Cartel de Santa, Cano y Blunt, DemenT, and Big Los.

 Mexican narco-related hip-hop and narcoculture have also bled into United States hip-hop, where artists such as Uncle Murda, Skrillex, YG, Gucci Mane, 2 Chainz, and Jayceon "The Game" Taylor have all made songs dedicated drug to traffickers like "El Chapo" Guzmán.

 Narco juniors

 "Narco juniors" represent a new wave of narcoculture.
-Narco juniors are the children of first-generation drug lords, or the children of rich entrepreneurs that got involved in drug trade "for fun", that have come to reconstitute the meaning of narcoculture and drug trafficking in Mexico.
+Narco juniors are the children of first-generation drug lords, or the children of rich entrepreneurs who got involved in the drug trade "for fun", who have come to reconstitute the meaning of narcoculture and drug trafficking in Mexico.
 Unlike their fathers or grandfathers, narco juniors have for the most part been raised in urban wealth.
-By contrast, the older narcos were mostly raised in rural poverty, and as a result placed a high value on family and felt connected to their rural roots, people, and culture.
+By contrast, the older narcos were mostly raised in rural poverty and as a result, placed a high value on family and felt connected to their rural roots, people, and culture.
 They felt a responsibility to give back to their community.
 However, narco juniors share a cynical pride in being drug traffickers and tend to place more value on spending money, parties, and luxury.
-Many of the marginalized people who were helped by the older traffickers have now become the victims of narco juniors' aggression.
+Many of the marginalized people who were helped by the older traffickers have now become the victims of the narco juniors' aggression.